Cinde Warmington: 2024 gubernatorial campaign

 In June 2023, she announced her campaign for Governor of New Hampshire in the 2024 election.
 In December 2023, her campaign reported that it brought it over $1 million in donations since she announced her candidacy.
 Warmington stated that if elected, her inaugural budget proposal would seek to address housing affordability, childcare, and education.

-During the campaign, Warmington has made combating the opioid epidemic in New Hampshire a leading campaign issue.
+During the campaign, Warmington made combating the opioid epidemic in New Hampshire a leading campaign issue.
 She has received scrutiny over her work on behalf of PMC Medical Group, a network of pain management clinics accused of contributing to the state's opioid crisis.
+One of its providers was convicted for taking illegal kickbacks, eventually leading to Owner Michael J. O'Connell surrendering his medical license.
+Warmington represented O'Connell after he surrendered his license, helped negotiate a settlement for a doctor tied to the kickback scandal, lobbied against legislation that would prevent doctors with revoked licenses from owning a medical practice, and pressured local media outlets against running stories critical of PMC.

+O'Connell later donated $49,000 to Warmington's campaign.
+Recovery advocates and first responders have described it as "blood money".

-Kathy Sullivan, the former chair of the New Hampshire Democratic Party, expressed concerns regarding her work for the company.
+Kathy Sullivan, the former chair of the New Hampshire Democratic Party, expressed concerns regarding her work for the opioid industry, telling voters that "the dangers of opioids were known - that's why the legislature was acting."

 Warmington ultimately came in second in the primary election, finishing behind former Manchester mayor Joyce Craig, and ahead of Jon Kiper.

+2026 gubernatorial campaign

+In February 2026, she announced that she would be launching another campaign for governor, this time in the 2026 election.

+More than twice as many voters view Warmington unfavorably as view her favorably.

+Warmington's 2026 campaign is raising significantly less money than her 2024 campaign.

 Political positions

 As a gubernatorial candidate, Warmington advocated for expanding access to abortion in New Hampshire, and favors repealing the 24-week abortion ban instituted by Governor Chris Sununu.
-Warmington has identified the state's housing crisis and the fentanyl epidemic as long-term challenges facing New Hampshire residents.
+Warmington has identified the state's housing crisis and the opioid crisis as long-term challenges facing New Hampshire residents.

+Warmington supports a ban on Natural Gas in New Hampshire by 2040.
+She has not announced the anticipated cost for mandated solar and wind.